FoenixRetro/f256-superbasic/sphinx-docs/guide/assembler.md

 There is a minor syntactic limitation, in that instructions that target the accumulator (`inc`, `dec`, `lsr`, `ror`, `asl` and `rol`) must not use the `A` postfix — so it is `inc` rather than `inc a`.

 More generally, this assembler should be used for writing supporting code for BASIC programs — to speed up a part that is too slow in an interpreted language.
-It could be used for writing much larger programs (I believe "Elite" was written with this sort of system), but you would be better off using an assembler like `64tass` or `acme`, and loading the generated code into memory with the `BLOAD` command.
+It could be used for writing much larger programs (I believe "Elite" was written with this sort of system), but you would be better off using an assembler like `64tass` or `acme`, and loading the generated code into memory with the `bload` command.